LamSingkit/Reddit_Classification/README.md

 Then, the data are cleaned.
 The cleaning process includes: Remove stop words; Change to lowercase; Remove punctuation; Remove bad symbol.

-The cleaned data are then vectorized and fit into three classification model: Bernoulli Naive Bayes model, Random Forest model an AdaBoost model.
+The cleaned data are then vectorized and fit into three classification model: Bernoulli Naive Bayes model, Random Forest model, and AdaBoost model.
 Using GridSearch, I was able to get the best score from each model.

 After evaluation, the best model is Bernoulli Naive Bayes Model, with a train score of 84.5%, test score of 84.4% and f1 score of 0.845.